NickRiccardi/brain_age_factors/README.md

 The approach is based on volBrain’s Brain Structure Ages pipeline, using brain age gap values (i.e., brain age minus chronological age) for individual brain regions as input.

-Your input .csv file should contain one row per subject and one column per brain region, with brain age gap values (not raw brain ages).
+Your input .csv file should contain one row per subject and one column per brain region (named in the same format as our provided *coefs.csv), with brain age gap values (not raw brain ages).
 An optional SubjectID column will be retained in the output.